 Power Bracelets

 If you talk to the Librarian at the Hyrule Town Library, she will tell you about some missing books.
-If you agree to help find them, you will get the Power Bracelets during that side quest.
+After you return the books, you can get the Power Bracelets during that side quest.

 Flippers

-You can get the Flippers after returning all of the missing library books to the Hyrule Town Library.
+You can get the Flippers after you return all of the missing library books to the Hyrule Town Library.
 Ask the Librarian for details!

 Remote Bombs

-After a Kinstone Fusion, you will be able to get Remote Bombs from the Minish who gave you the Bomb Bag.
+After you complete the Temple of Droplets, fuse Kinstones with the Minish Elder (in the Minish Village), then you will be able to get Remote Bombs from the Minish west of Minish Village, who gave you the Bomb Bag.
 You can't use both remote bombs and regular bombs at the same time; instead, you have to go back to that Minish to switch the type of bomb that you use.

 Lon Lon Ranch Key

-The Lon Lon Ranch Key can be found after shrinking and entering the Lon Lon Ranch farm house.
+After you talk to the Minish on Rem the shoemaker's desk, the Lon Lon Ranch Key can be found after you shrink and enter the Lon Lon Ranch farm house.
 Once you grow to normal size inside, you can smash the pots in the corner to find the key.
-This will let you open the door after Malon locks himself out.
+This will let you open the door after Talon locks himself out.

 Wake-Up Mushroom